 While I did get the insights we needed to improve the sales and operational model for our new launch, it was very time consuming for both the contact center leaders and our team.
 Everyone felt that there had to be a better way to get to the root cause of our customer issues.

-That’s why we created Tethr — to give you a new way forward.
+That’s why we created Tethr — to give you a new way forward, and a way to access your VoC data.

 If I had access to our Communications Intelligence platform during that process, I could have simply searched conversations for keywords and emotional quotients that would have surfaced the calls I needed to listen to.
 I could have saved a lot of time, and could have gleaned even more relevant insights that could have benefitted the entire business, every single day.